Figuring out how to start over in life after a traumatic event like the loss of a loved one or a breakup is sometimes a saving grace.

-The thing we need to do right now is to face our regrets head-on.
-Now is when we take ownership of our role in the story and be at peace with however we messed up.
+The thing we need to do right now is face our regrets head-on.
+Now is when we take ownership of our role in the story and be at peace with how we messed up.

 Unfortunately, that’s not really how it works.
 I really wish it did.

 If anything, you truly start to realize how much happier you are when you’re already living a life that starts to look very different from the one you lived before.